mdsol-share/crichton/doc/getting_started.md

 # @title Getting Started

-## Resource Design
-Crichton's opinion (along with many others) is that a well-defined Hypermedia API exposes a state-machine interface that maximizes "shared understanding" of the elements in the underlying resources.
-Assuming one has done this design, there are a number of artifacts that one can develop to simplify implementing hypermedia.
-The following outlines the process and artifacts of an (overly simplified) eBook API example that illustrates underlying concepts used to create an [_API Descriptor Document_][] for the related resources.

-### Analyze Resource Semantics
-Assuming one has analysed a business problem and isolated a resource or simple set of related resources including determining desired properties and actions necessary to accomplish the associated work, the next step is groom the resource(s).
-This analysis is part of "Contract First" development and lays the groundwork for Hypermedia Contracts and State-machine analysis and definition.

-Resource definition is about the best names and related meaning (semantics, or vocabulary) of the data properties and link relations of a resource  vs. a schema per se.
-Ideally, groomed resources and associated profiles that result from this analysis would represent the generally understandable, reusable and optimum interface for the work associated with the resource, such that it could be published in public profile registries with that confidence.

-The [Sample eBooks Hypermedia Contract][] summarizes a proposed format for this analysis.

-### Determine Resource State-machines
-Hypermedia APIs implement the Hypermedia constraint of the REST architecture style known as "hypermedia as the engine of application state", or HATEOAS.
-Implicit in this statement is the fact that Hypermedia APIs expose state-machine resources, that is data and available state transitions at runtime.

-[Example eBooks State-machine Analysis][]

-### Putting it all together
-Given

 ## Configuration
 Crichton includes a default [Dice Bag][] template that supports [12-Factor App][] configuration of applications implementing Crichton.
 To configure configure your application: